 Farida Gibbs founded Gibbs Hybrid in 2005 as a globally certified woman-owned and ethnic minority-owned business.
 She successfully guided the firm through a challenging UK business environment last year, overseeing a management buyout and investing in overseas operations across Dublin, Luxemburg, Poland and the US.
 Gibbs Hybrid in 2018 won four major contracts with a combined value of £30 million over the next five years that support Fortune 500 clients including a bank, a digital technology company, a multinational biopharmaceutical company and a financial services corporation.
 Gibbs also sits on the WBE Council’s advisory board for WEConnect International.

-Ged Mason is CEO of Morson, a UK-based technical staffing firm.
-He joined the company in 1986 and took over as managing director in 1999 from his father, Gerry Mason, with backing from Barclays Private Equity.
-The company was floated on AIM in 2006 and taken private again in 2012.
-Morson Group added Vital Human Resources to the fold in 2013.
-In 2016, Mason received OBE (Officer of the Order of the British Empire) for services to engineering and design in the UK.
+Ged Mason is CEO of Morson, a U.K.-based technical staffing firm.
+He joined the company in 1986 and took over as managing director in 1999 from his father, Gerry Mason (see separate entry), with backing from Barclays Private Equity.
+The company was floatedon AIM in 2006 and taken private again in 2012.